scitran/client/Downloading.md

 ## Downloading and reading

-Flywheel objects can generally be downloaded.
-This includes project, session, acquisition, file, collection or analysis objects.
+Flywheel objects (e.g., project, session, acquisition, file, collection or analysis) can be downloaded.
+A file is downloaded as, well, a file.
+The method is

+    outfile = scitran.downloadFile(file, ...);

+where file is a struct, like the one that is returned from a search.
+When downloading certain files (matlab, json, obj, nifti) you can both download and return the contents of the file into a Matlab variable, as in

+    [data, outfile] = scitran.read(file,...);

 A project, session, acquisition, collection or analysis is downloaded as a tar file.

-A file is downloaded as, well, a file.
+And it is also possible to download a project in BIDS format.

 ## downloadFile